Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 5: File the Form

-Submit the Trade Name form with the Town / City Clerk along with payment.
+Submit the Trade Name form along with the payment to the Town / City Clerk.

 Massachusetts DBA FAQs